djuber/study/_posts/2015-04-21-users-and-groups.markdown

 Creating and deleting and groups accounts is straightforward (useradd, groupadd, userdel, groupdel), but modifying accounts is non-trivial.
+Using an 'authentication service' implies probably ldap or kerberos.
+LDAP is a larger topic than goes here.
+I'll talk about the other information in this post.
 Setting passwords with passwd is straightforward, but managing the lifespan and expiration dates was new to me.
 As a home user, I typically set passwords to not expire (I assume most people do this).